 A durable power of attorney is a readily accepted and powerful legal document.
 Once you've finalized yours, anyone who wants to challenge your plans for financial management will face an uphill battle in court.
 But if you expect that family members will challenge your document or make continual trouble for your agent, a conservatorship or guardianship may be preferable.
 Your relatives may still fight, but at least the court will be there to keep an eye on your welfare and your property.

 For more information on powers of attorney for finances, see Durable Financial Power of Attorney: How It Works.
-To make a durable power of attorney for finances that's valid in your state, get Quicken WillMaker Plus software (Nolo).
+To make a durable power of attorney for finances that's valid in your state, try Nolo's bestselling Quicken WillMaker.